othercat/CJKFontScript/README.md

 Major Update History
 =============
+####2015Feb01(MST) Wave 5, Codename "Ogiso Setsuna"####
+These updates were introduced regarding to the last wave:

+1. We have found that the camouflaged fontset "SHSDeskInterface" couldn't be always displayed and its display priority could still be robbed by Apple's official fonts (esp.
+You don't want to remove some of those fonts, such as Hiragino Kaku Gothic ProN). **In this update*, we will replace this set with "SourceHanSansUI" instead*.
+But STHeiti will still be moved away since some apps and browsers specified them as the default Chinese display font.

+2. Since OS X Yosemite has serious problem regarding its UILabel elements (they omit the lineGap data, cause display malfunction among multi-line filenames in Finder if the display font has lineGap data), Based on SHSDeskInterface, we add the LineGap data onto the existing Ascender parameter and then we set the new LineGap data into Zero. //Reference: http://www.zhihu.com/question/27910232

+3. Since OS X Yosemite's stable release has already been 14C109 (10.10.2) by the time this update is pushed, all concerned files in this repo and the OSXCJKFontPlists repo has been updated, incl.
+AEDKit Scripts.

 ####2014Dec04(MST) Wave 4, Codename "Ogiso Susumu"####
 These updates were introduced regarding to the last wave:

 1. SHSDeskInterface updated, only its lineGap changed to "100" while other metrics are reverted to Adobe's factorial settings (thanks to Kobayashi Ken, a.k.a.
 Ken Lunde, the programmer of SHS, for his suggestion on pointing out which parameter should be modified).

-2. Since OS X Yosemite's stable release has already been 14B25, all concerned files in this repo and the OSXCJKFontPlists repo has been updated, incl.
+2. Since OS X Yosemite's stable release has already been 14B25 (10.10.1) by the time this update is pushed, all concerned files in this repo and the OSXCJKFontPlists repo has been updated, incl.
 AEDKit Scripts.

 3. Thanks to Wells Riley @ https://github.com/wellsriley/YosemiteSanFranciscoFont , his repo inspired me that the system font could be installed in "/Library/Fonts/" folder.
 This means that only `chown root:wheel` + `chmod 644` permission settings and `sudo atsutil databases -remove` are mandatory regarding to the installation of new system font files.
 Thus, we updated this repo and the OSXCJKFontPlists repo.